5 Ways to Forgive – Even if it Seems Impossible

 Have you ever told her that it drives you crazy every time?
 Perhaps now is the time.

 It’s entirely possible that your sister doesn’t know how she repeatedly upsets you.
-If you tell her you are giving her an opportunity to change, or explain, her behavior.
-And if you understand the reasons behind her behaviors you can accept them and let them go.
+If you tell her, you are giving her an opportunity to change or explain her behaviour.
+And if you understand the reasons behind her behaviours, you can accept them and let them go.

 Because who wants to stay up all night perseverating about their sister’s words and actions?
 Sleep is a precious thing that shouldn’t be squandered needlessly.